 But bringing therapists directly to kids and families in schools was something new — and is making a huge difference for kids like Takiya, whose mental health challenges may be keeping them from getting the most out of their education.

 “By providing direct service to students and families in schools, we are removing barriers that often prevent kids from getting care, such as the difficulty of finding a provider, financial constraints, and transportation,” said Jenny.

 No family is turned away for an inability to pay.
 Services are funded through a combination of school district monies and grants.
-In addition, Children’s Hospital of Wisconsin subsidizes fees for uninsured and underinsured families through its financial assistance program, funded in part by the Children’s Hospital of Wisconsin Foundation.
+In addition, the Knapp Community School clinic is funded by the local United Way.
+Children’s Hospital of Wisconsin also subsidizes fees for uninsured and underinsured families through its financial assistance program, funded in part by the Children’s Hospital of Wisconsin Foundation.

 The program is also possible in part because of recent legislation that raised Wisconsin’s Medicaid reimbursement rate for mental health services.
 Prior to the change, the state’s rate was the second lowest nationwide.
 Leaders and staff at Children’s Hospital of Wisconsin were strong advocates of this change to help expand families’ access to quality mental health care.

 Meeting families where they are